BBO Discussion Forums: The Totally Useless, Non-Scientific BBO Opinion Poll for Current Events - BBO Discussion Forums

 But I am willing to change my mind when facts do not support my opinions.
 Are you?

 "Injustice anywhere is a threat to justice everywhere."
-Black Lives Matter. / "I need ammunition, not a ride."
-Zelensky

 0

-#226 User is online kenberg
+#226 User is offline kenberg

 • PipPipPipPipPipPipPipPipPipPip